open-aac/openaac.org/knaac-awards/2024/index.md

     </div>
     <div class='nominee'>
       <a href="https://thinksmartbox.com/super-core/" target='_blank'>
-      <h4>SuperCore</h4>
+      <h4>Super Core</h4>
       <img src="/images/2024/super-core.png" class='img' alt='' />
       </a>
       <span class='sub'>
-        SuperCore is a vocabulary set available in Grid.
-Quickly access over 3,500 of the most commonly used words and phrases – organised in a consistent and meaningful way to help you find the words you need.
-Activity-based grids make it easy to get started.
+        Super Core was specifically designed to support language, literacy and learning for children, teens, and adults.
+It provides quick, motorically consistent access to over 3,500 of the most commonly used words and phrases – organized in a predictable and meaningful way to help you find the words you need.
+With 50 cell, 30 cell, and Super Core Learning layouts available in many languages, Super Core provides an easy to personalize, comprehensive vocabulary.
       </span>
     </div>
   </div>